BeCauseEco/components/growth-hacking-checklist.md

 This list is not meant to exhaustive – if you can tick off most of the items, you should be in the clear 🚀

-__Note:__ this is a starting-point.
-This process will be refined as we learn more.
+__Note:__ this is an evolving process, which will be refined as-we-go.

 ## 1. Define and scope